 At-home oral health care routines paired with dental diets and treats can go a long way to helping your pup to clean their teeth, as well as helping to control the buildup of plaque and tartar.
 At-home care, combined with regular dental checkups by your veterinarian is the best way to keep your dog's mouth clean and healthy.

-When you bring your dog in for their annual dental checkup, our South Wilton vets at South Wilton Veterinary Group will do a thorough exam and cleaning of your pup's mouth.
+When you bring your dog in for its annual dental checkup, our South Wilton vets at South Wilton Veterinary Group will do a thorough exam and cleaning of your pup's mouth.
 We will look for any symptoms of poor oral health and recommend the appropriate treatment.
 Some of the things we will look for are:

 - Extra teeth or retained baby teeth

 - Bleeding in or around the mouth

 To make pets more comfortable during the exam and to prevent them from biting, we will administer anesthesia before beginning.
 This ensures the safety of both your pet and us and allows us to be thorough in our examination.
 Your pet will be assessed beforehand to ensure they are healthy enough to handle anesthesia.